 Real Estate and Rental and Leasing Services

 Estimated business tax payments are due April 30th, July 31st and October 31st.
-Residential Landlords with less than $2,000,000 in gross receipts are exempt from estimated quarterly business tax payments and will not receive an estimated business tax payment notice.
+Residential Landlords with less than $2,090,000 in gross receipts are exempt from estimated quarterly business tax payments and will not receive an estimated business tax payment notice.
+2023 estimated business tax amounts due will be payable on the business tax payment portal after March 1, 2023 for businesses that file their 2022 Annual Business Tax Return on or before February 28, 2023.
+For business that file their 2022 Annual Business Tax Return after March 1, 2023, estimated business tax amounts due will be payable on the business tax payment portal 48 hours after the 2022 Annual Business Tax Return is submitted.
 Learn more about quarterly estimated payments.

 In November 2018, San Francisco voters approved Proposition C, imposing an additional tax beginning in 2019 on businesses with over $50 million in taxable gross receipts, to fund homeless services.
 It appears that PG&E has been collecting a “PROP C TAX SURCHARGE” from its San Francisco customers, and is mischaracterizing the surcharge as a tax that Proposition C requires to be collected from its customers.
 Proposition C imposes the tax on businesses, not the business’ customers.
 Although PG&E obtained a ruling from the California Public Utilities Commission allowing it to impose and collect a surcharge despite the City’s objections, Proposition C does not require businesses to shift their tax burden to their customers by way of any surcharge.

 - Statement by City Attorney Dennis Herrera on legal victory for Prop.
 C homeless services ballot measure

 - Statement by Treasurer Cisneros about taxes passed by the voters in the 2018 elections.